 Epitaph On Your Gravestone

 Imagine that you have lived your whole life and have recently died.
-Someone who is really close to you has decided to bury you and they are deciding what will be written on your gravestone.
+Someone really close to you has decided to bury you, and they are deciding what will be written on your gravestone.
 What would you want them to write?

 “Here lies Damon…He tried his best”

 Maybe that is cliched or lame, but it highlights that a core value in my life is around effort.
 I care much less about how much I manage to achieve in my life.
 I want to know that I gave things a proper go and put in the effort required.
 That I focused on the process of what I am doing, which is within my control, rather than the outcome, which is often outside of it.